Areas of Expertise

 Trigger point therapy is also known as Myotherapy or Neuromuscular Therapy and applies concentrated pressure to "trigger points" to break cycles of spasm and pain.
 Trigger points are hyperirritable nodules that cause pain and dysfunction in joint mobility and will cause a pain response that can radiate to other areas when pressure is applied to it.
 They are most often located in muscle tissue, but can also be found in scar tissue, skin tissue, joint capsules, ligaments, and fascia.
 There are several different types of trigger points with a high percentage of the most common trigger points aligning at the site of known acupuncture points.

-There are various forms of treatment to deactivate or alleviate trigger points.
+There are various ways to deactivate or alleviate trigger points.
 However, massage therapy typically uses ischemic compression, which is a sustained deep pressure on the trigger point.
 This pressure will cause pain, but should be tolerable and diminish as the trigger point releases.
 It is important to have open communication with your therapist about your pain levels and when you feel the pain diminish.
 After the trigger point has been released, the therapist will often do gentle stretching to the muscle.

 MyoKinesthetics focuses on finding the cause of postural abnormalities or imbalances in order to clear all of the compensations that a body makes for them, which results in a body that is in balance.
 The MyoKinesthetic System alleviates pain, restores function and movement, improves balance and posture, and resets the body while clearing compensations.
 This is achieved by stimulating each muscle along an individual nerve pathway to encourage the nerve endings within each muscle to send a signal to the brain for change.